AshishVerma042/BHK-Employee-app-Real-World-/README.md

 **BHK Employee App** is a digital platform designed to empower **artisans (craft workers)** by helping them manage their work, products, and employees efficiently.

-Many artisans are not comfortable using mobile apps.
-This platform allows a **primary artisan (owner/manager)** to add employees who can operate the app on their behalf.

 It also enables **collaboration between different artisans**, allowing them to complete products together and increase their productivity and sales.

 ---